Frinton-On-Sea Town Sign

 b.
 Cold showers

-c.
+d.
 Resurfacing of promenade

-This topic is continually under review as it is only natural that over time deterioration will take place.
+The Promenade between the bottom of Connaught Avenue and Queens Road was resurfaced in 2012.
+Other areas to be resurfaced are constantly under review as it is only natural that over time deterioration will take place.

-d.
+e.
 Bye-laws

-e.
+f.
 Parking on the Esplanade

-f.
+g.
 Graffiti

 There have been a number of incidences of graffiti on the sea wall and on a large number of beach huts.
-The Residents' Association has been in discussion with the Association of Frinton Beach Hut Owners and Tendring District Council with regard to its speedy removal, and we can report that action was taken as quickly as possible.
+The Residents' Association has been in discussion with the Association of Frinton Beach Hut Owners and Tendring District Council with regard to its speedy removal, and we can report that action is always taken as quickly as possible.

 To curtail the actions of what is possibly only a few irresponsible dog owners, residents are asked to report any incidents they witness to the Dog Warden on 01255 686766 as dog fouling can be a serious health hazard, especially if it is not cleaned up immediately.

-i.
+k.
 Shoreline Management

-2. The Railway Station and the Level Crossing Barriers
+2. The Railway Station and Level Crossing

 a.
 Station Maintenance, Security and Operation

-This is the responsibility of Network Rail.
+This is the responsibility of the new franchisee, Abellio, and Network Rail.

 b.
 Level Crossing